Understanding Google Click Identifier (GCLID) for Better Marketing Results

-Google Click Identifier (GCLID) is a unique identifier that is generated by Google Ads when someone clicks on your ad and it is then passed along to your landing page.
+Google Click ID (GCLID) is a unique identifier that is generated by Google Ads when someone clicks on your ad and it is then passed along to your landing page.
 The GCLID is used to better track your user’s journey from the ad click to the website conversion, allowing you to gain a better understanding of your advertising campaigns and to make informed decisions about your ad spend.

 How GCLID works